thanhphat2609/MorenoCrime/README.md

-# Moreno Crime Analysis with Hadoop
+# Moreno Crime with Hadoop

 ## Architecture